The First Catholic Church in Nakhodka, Russia

 The Early Years of the Parish

 The Roman Catholic parish of Our Lady of the Pacific, Patroness of all who live and work on or near the Pacific Ocean, was established by Bishop Joseph Werth, SJ, in Nakhodka on November 15, 1994 as a mission of the Catholic parish in Vladivostok.
-The founding pastor, Father Myron Effing, CJD, was also pastor of the Vladivostok parish.
-In January 1995, Fr.
-Myron celebrated the first Mass in the new parish.
+In January 1995, the founding pastor, Fr.
+Myron Effing, CJD, celebrated the first Mass in the new parish.

-A land feasibility study was done, which showed that the land was suitable for building.
+A feasibility study showed that the land was suitable for building.
 An architect was commissioned to make a set of preliminary drawings, but because of a change in parish leadership, the land rights expired, and the project was put on hold.

 The Project Resumes

 Several years later, Fr.
-Sebastian D’Silva was appointed as third pastor.
+Sebastian D’Silva became the third pastor.
 In 2012, when our bishop Kirill paid a visit to Nakhodka, Fr.
 Sebastian expressed the desire to renew the effort to acquire land from the city for a church building.
 He noted at the time that the parish had grown from 40 to around 70 people since the first attempt was abandoned.

-Fr.
-Sebastian hired a person who is well versed in the legal aspects of city land acquisition and who has contacts in the city administration.
-Zinaida Podgornik started in that capacity in August, 2012.
-With her help, the parish immediately submitted a petition to the city of Nakhodka to receive free of charge a parcel of land on which to build a modest but permanent church.
-To the surprise of the parish, the city government immediately accepted the petition “in principle,” and we were given permission to search for a suitable parcel of city-owned land.
+In August 2012, Fr.
+Sebastian hired Zinaida Podgornik who is well versed in the legal aspects of city land acquisition and who has contacts in the city administration.
+With her help, the parish petitioned the city of Nakhodka to receive, free of charge, a parcel of land on which to build a modest but permanent church.
+To the surprise of the parish, the city government immediately accepted the petition “in principle,” and we began to search for a suitable parcel of city-owned land.

-After a long search, we finally found an acceptable parcel.
-Although it is farther away from the city center than we wanted, it is located on a major street with several city bus lines, and right next to a bus stop.
-In addition, because it is located on raised land near the beautiful Nakhodka Bay on which the entire city center is located, the church will be visible from many parts of the city.
+After a long search, we found a parcel located on a major street with several city bus lines, and right next to a bus stop.
+Because it is located on raised land near Nakhodka Bay, where the city center is also located, the church would be visible from many parts of the city.

 During the land search, Fr.
 Sebastian learned that the original architectural plans could not be used legally.
 It was now required by city law to engage the services of the Nakhodka city architect to create a new set of drawings.
 These new plans called for a building of similar size but with a full basement for use as parish hall, meeting rooms, kitchen and utility room.
 In September of 2014, we signed a contract with the city administration for a grant to the parish of the chosen parcel of land, which is 0.9 acres in size.